FREE EU SHIPPING on €70+ orders

 Frame rate 30 frames per second

-Software, drivers photo and video processing software with objects measurement feature
+Software, drivers photo and video capture and processing software with measurement function

 Output power cable slot, microSD card slot